The post Real Combat Judo appeared first on .

 The post Gonex Tactical Backpack Review appeared first on .

-]]>The post Beneray Compact LED Camping Lantern appeared first on .
+Beneray Compact LED Camping Lantern review:

-]]>This little camping/emergency lantern is a water resistant collapsible camping lantern by Beneray that is a handy little lantern for camping or to have for emergencies and power outages.
+This little camping/emergency lantern is a water resistant collapsible camping lantern by Beneray that is a handy little lantern for camping or to have for emergencies and power outages.
 It’s pretty simple.
 The bottom unscrews for 3 AA batteries (included), and the top pulls up to turn the light on and pushes down to turn it off.

 It is compact and fairly bright for its size.
 The little handles make it easy to hold or hang.
 Since it is LED, batteries should last, and the light itself should last a long time.